Covered in this article

 Component credentials configuration fields:

-• Store name (string, required) - Provide you store name here, can be found in Admin panel as a part of store URL.
+• Store name (string, required) - Provide your store name here.
+It can be found in the Admin panel as part of the store URL.

 Store Name

-• Admin API access token (string, required) - this token you will get after app creation (look at instructions above)
+• Admin API access token (string, required) - The token obtained after app creation (see instructions above).

-• API version (string, required) - Provide the API version you are going to work with.
-The component has been tested on 2023-01, but should work with any available.
+• API version (string, required) - The API version you intend to work with.
+The component has been tested on 2023-01, but it is designed to work with any available version.

-• API secret key (string, required) - This field is used and required only for trigger - Webhook to sign the request with an HMAC header.
+• API secret key (string, optional) - This field is required only for the Webhook trigger to verify requests with an HMAC header.

 Notes:

-• Admin API access token shows only once.
+• The Admin API access token is shown only once.

-• To rotate the API credentials for a custom app that was created in the Shopify admin, you need to uninstall and reinstall the app.
+• To rotate the API credentials for a custom app created in the Shopify admin, you must uninstall and reinstall the app.

 Configuration Fields